-As at 31 December 2023 and 2022 the Company's ultimate controlling party is David Bechor who owns 61% shareholding in JSC Swiss Holdings.
+As at 31 December 2024 and 2023 the Company's ultimate controlling party is David Bechor who owns 61% shareholding in JSC Swiss Holdings.

-As at 31 December 2023 and 2022, JSC "Microfinance Organization Swiss Capital" has a 100% ownership subsidiary company - "Swiss Capital Group" LLC.
-The subsidiary did not conduct substantial operations during 2023 and 2022, also it did not hold substantial assets and liabilities at the end of the reporting years.
-Therefore, the Group's consolidated financial statements are not different from the presented financial statements of JSC "Microfinance Organization Swiss Capital".
+As at 31 December 2024 and 2023, JSC "Microfinance Organization Swiss Capital" has a 100% ownership subsidiary company - "Swiss Capital Group" LLC.
+The subsidiary is a dormant entity and did not conduct substantial operations during 2024 and 2023, also it did not hold substantial assets and liabilities at the end of the reporting years.